armanimichael/armanimichael-blog/src/posts/nodejs-asyncronous-fs.md

 ---
-title: NodeJS Asyncronous FS
+title: NodeJS Asynchronous FS
-crawlerTitle: NodeJS Asyncronous FS
+crawlerTitle: NodeJS Asynchronous FS
 keywords: nodejs, server, backend dev, web dev, javascript, javascript async, file system
-excerpt: Asyncronous Read/ Write FS Operations.
+excerpt: Asynchronous Read/ Write FS Operations.
 slug: nodejs-async-fs
 date: 2020-12-17T21:01:59.142Z
 category: NodeJS
 ---

-## Asyncronous Functions
+## Asynchronous Functions

 In a previous post about [JavaScript](/category/javascript), I talked about [how to use Promises](/javascript-promises/).
 Promises are an important part of async programming, they can be used to work with `async` functions and you can clean up your code by using them proficiently.